aaqibb13/Primality-Testing/README.md

 # Purpose:
 The purpose of this repository is to include all the primality testing algorithms so that one can suitably understand why Miller-Rabin is an ideal choice in most cryptographic applications where Primality testing plays a crucial role.

-# Note:
-Deterministic Primality testing algorithms are not included in this repository because we strictly adhere to primality testing algorithms that are efficient and used in practice.

 # Running time of the algorithms:
 | Test                  | Running Time                                                                                     |